What is brain cancer?

 Brain cancer incidence

-Each year, over 190,000 people in the United States are diagnosed with a primary or metastatic brain tumor (National Brain Tumor Society).
+Each year, over 190,000 people in the United States are diagnosed with a brain tumor (National Brain Tumor Society).

 It is estimated that 23,880 new cases of brain and other nervous system cancers will be diagnosed in 2018, with the median age at the time of diagnosis being 58 (American Cancer Society).